-- the progress and results of our clinical trials of our drug candidates; - the cost of manufacturing drug supply for our clinical and preclinical studies, including the significant cost of new Fabry enzyme replacement therapy ("ERT") cell line development and manufacturing as well as the cost of manufacturing Pompe ERT; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our product candidates including those testing the use of pharmacological chaperones co-formulated and co-administered with ERT and for the treatment of lysosomal storage disorders ("LSDs"); - the future results of on-going or later clinical trials for SD-101, including our ability to obtain regulatory approvals and commercialize SD-101 and obtain market acceptance of SD-101; - the future results of on-going preclinical research and later clinical trials for cyclin-dependent kinase-like 5 ("CDKL5"), including our ability to obtain regulatory approvals and commercialize CDKL5 and obtain market acceptance for CDKL5; - the costs, timing and outcome of regulatory review of our product candidates; - the number and development requirements of other product candidates that we pursue; - the costs of commercialization activities, including product marketing, sales and distribution; - the emergence of competing technologies and other adverse market developments; - our ability to obtain reimbursement for migalastat HCI; - our ability to obtain market acceptance of migalastat HCl in the European Union (the "EU"); - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - the extent to which we acquire or invest in businesses, products and technologies; - our ability to successfully integrate our recent acquisitions of Scioderm, Inc. ("Scioderm") and MiaMed, Inc. ("MiaMed") and their products and technologies into our business, including the possibility that the expected benefits of the transactions will not be fully realized by us or may take longer to realize than expected; and - our ability to establish collaborations and obtain milestone, royalty or other payments from any such collaborators.
+- the progress and results of our clinical trials of our drug candidates; - the cost of manufacturing drug supply for our clinical and preclinical studies, including the significant cost of new Fabry enzyme replacement therapy ("ERT") cell line development and manufacturing as well as the cost of manufacturing Pompe ERT; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our product candidates including those testing the use of pharmacological chaperones co-formulated and co-administered with ERT and for the treatment of lysosomal storage disorders; - the future results of on-going preclinical research and subsequent clinical trials for cyclin-dependent kinase-like 5 ("CDKL5"), including our ability to obtain regulatory approvals and commercialize CDKL5 and obtain market acceptance for CDKL5; - the costs, timing and outcome of regulatory review of our product candidates; - the number and development requirements of other product candidates that we pursue; - the costs of commercialization activities, including product marketing, sales and distribution; - the emergence of competing technologies and other adverse market developments; - our ability to obtain reimbursement for migalastat HCl; - our ability to obtain market acceptance of migalastat HCl in the European Union; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - the extent to which we acquire or invest in businesses, products and technologies; - our ability to successfully integrate our acquired products and technologies into our business, including the possibility that the expected benefits of the transactions will not be fully realized by us or may take longer to realize than expected; and - our ability to establish collaborations and obtain milestone, royalty or other payments from any such collaborators.

 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
-Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forwardlooking statements we make.
+Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
 We have included important factors in the cautionary statements included in this annual report on Form 10-K, particularly in Part I, Item 1A "Risk Factors" that we believe could cause actual results or events to differ materially from the forward-looking statements that we make.
 Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures, collaborations or investments we may make.